Deepfake Media Generation and Detection in the Generative AI Era: A Survey and Outlook: Conclusions and Future Perspectives

-{\bf Future directions.} Based on the observed gaps in deepfake literature, there are several directions which we recommend exploring in future work.
-The most important future direction is the development of deepfake detectors that can generalize across multiple generative tools.
+As the deepfake generation technology continues to evolve, a number of complex challenges are raised, spanning from a technical nature to ethical and societal concerns.
+Furthermore, based on the observed gaps in deepfake literature, there are several directions which we recommend exploring in future work.
+We next split the discussion between deepfake generation and detection.

+\paragraph{Generation safeguarding.} The widespread of publicly available generation methods, together with their increased capability, has accelerated the accessibility and realism of synthetic media, making it critical to reflect on the potential risks.
+First of all, researchers should develop safeguards (\eg~invisible watermarks), while the developers of open-source models should integrate such mechanisms or implement usage restrictions to mitigate misuse.
+In parallel with the development of generative methods, regulatory and legal frameworks need to be implemented to define and enforce boundaries of fair and safe use.
+Finally, but not least important, the resilience of the society against manipulated media can be boosted through public awareness campaigns and digital literacy initiatives.

+\paragraph{Cross-domain and open-set benchmarks.} We consider that the most important future direction is the development of deepfake detectors that can generalize across multiple generative tools.
 Our new benchmark, BioDeepAV, will come in handy to test the generalization capacity of deepfake detection models in the future.
+Cross-domain and open-set benchmark need to be continuously developed, as generative methods get better over time.

+\paragraph{One-class learning.} We foresee that the principal avenues for improving generalization in deepfake detection lie in the exploration of multimodal architectures, while shifting away from traditional supervised learning.
+Although, unsupervised methods have been tried in current literature, they still lag behind supervised methods.
+One field from which future research can draw inspiration for improvement is video anomaly detection, where models are trained exclusively on normal data on various pretext tasks \cite{Barbalau-CVIU-2023}.
+Future deepfake detection frameworks could adopt a one-class classification paradigm, utilizing self-supervised pretext tasks specifically designed to capture the spatio-temporal dynamics of real talking faces.
+In this setting, models are trained solely on real samples, and, at inference time, the degree of discrepancy between the input sample and the learned distribution of real data serves as a metric for identifying forgeries.

-Another area that is not sufficiently explored is the development of explainable deepfake detectors.
+\paragraph{Explainable detection.} Another area that is not sufficiently explored is the development of explainable deepfake detectors \cite{Hondru-ArXiv-2025}.
 Knowing when and why deepfake detectors fail is an important aspect for making deepfake detectors more user friendly, but this has often been disregarded.
 While current detectors mostly rely on deep neural networks, an important downside of such models is that they are unable to quantify their uncertainty.
 To this end, studying approaches to calibrate deepfake detectors could lead to the development of enhanced models able to indicate when their prediction is uncertain.